 SEER Lab has full-time faculty and staff and adjunct faculty providing a wide range of skills in GIS, remote sensing, microbiology, molecular biology, pathogen detection and characterization, laboratory safety, and wildlife ecology

-Dr. Jason K. Blackburn, SEER Lab Director, Associate Professor Geography, Principal Investigator at the Emerging Pathogens Institute
+Dr. Jason K. Blackburn, SEER Lab Director, Associate Professor of Medical Geography in Global Health, University Term Professor

 Phone: 352-273-9374 EPI; 352-294-7501 Geography